gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 Click [here](kicad-spice-dc-voltage-sweep-zener-files.zip) to download source files for a simulation that includes a Zener diode.

+#### BJTs

+The default pin ordering for BJT SPICE models is:

+1. Collector
+2. Base
+3. Emitter

+However, KiCad's default pin ordering for it's BJT symbols is:

+1. Emitter
+2. Base
+3. Collector

+The best way to fix this is to set the `Alternate node sequence option` to a value of `3 2 1`.

 #### MOSFETs

 For discrete MOSFETs, the recommended approach is to use the `VDMOS` intrinsic model.
 This uses a standard 3-pin MOSFET symbol in the following order: